-Trays with a Sergels Torg pattern – You can now take home with you the pattern that covers the lower half of Sergels Torg in central Stockholm!
+Trays with the Sergels Torg pattern – Bring home the pattern that covers the lower half of Sergels Torg in central Stockholm.
 Sold in Designtorget shops, among other places.

 Candy - Pärlan's is a 50’s styled place that makes the best soft caramels in town and package them beautifully.
 Don’t miss the one with vanilla and sea salt!
 Many Swedes´ favorite candy is licorice and you´ll find all kinds at the stylish store Lakritsroten.

 Clogs – Swedish clogs have become a hot item again.
 Go for a classic model with the Moheda brand (sold in most department stores) or a modern variation from Swedish Hasbeens.

 Swedish Perfume – What makes Byredo unique is its simplicity and the relatively few ingredients they use.
 All the fragrances are unisex.
 In the shop you will find perfumes, candles and body products, some of them made exclusively for the store.